Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems

 In writing \citet{tibshirani2014adaptive}, we were motivated by \citet{kim2009trend}; these authors called their method ``$\ell_1$ trend filtering'', which we shortened to ``trend filtering'' in our work.
-At this time, we had not heard of discrete splines, but we were aware that the trend filtering solution displayed a kind of continuity in its lower-order discrete derivatives; this was demonstrated empirically in Figure 3 of \citet{tibshirani2014adaptive}.
-By the time of our follow-up paper \citet{wang2014falling}, we found out that \citet{steidl2006splines} proposed the same idea as \citet{kim2009trend}; it was in the former paper that we first learned of discrete splines and the foundational work by \citet{mangasarian1971discrete,mangasarian1973best} on the topic.
-Unfortunately (for us), we did not recognize while writing \citet{wang2014falling} the deep connection between (what we called) the falling factorial basis functions and discrete splines.
-This was partly due to the fact that in the classical work by Mangasarian, Schumaker, and others, discrete splines are treated as discrete objects: vectors, comprised of function evaluations across evenly-spaced design points.
-It was not until later---until we read the book by \citet{schumaker2007spline}, where the development of discrete splines is laid out (more) systematically in a parallel fashion to the development of splines---that we truly appreciated the connection.
-This realization came only recently (after our subsequent work to our initial trend filtering papers, extending trend filtering to different domains).
-As we explained previously, the current paper grew from an attempt to pay homage to discrete splines and to make all such connections explicit.
+At this time, we had not heard of discrete splines, but we were aware that the trend filtering solution displayed a kind of continuity in its lower-order discrete derivatives: this was demonstrated empirically in Figure 3 of \citet{tibshirani2014adaptive}.
+By the time of our follow-up paper \citet{wang2014falling}, we learned that \citet{steidl2006splines} had proposed the same idea as \citet{kim2009trend}.
+It was in the former paper that we first learned of discrete splines and the foundational work by \citet{mangasarian1971discrete,mangasarian1973best} on the topic, but it was not until much later---until we read the book by \citet{schumaker2007spline}, where the development of discrete splines is laid out systematically in a parallel fashion to the development of splines---that we truly appreciated the connection between discrete splines and trend filtering, and the value that such a connection can bring to both lines of work.
+The current paper grew from an attempt to pay homage to discrete splines and to make all such connections explicit.